its4utuff/gorgias-help/src/helpdesk/00-getting-started.rst

 Email forwarding for Google Apps
 ++++++++++++++++++++++++++++++++

-If you're using a Google Apps account to manage your support inbox, follow the steps below to forward your emails to Gorgias.
+If you're using a Google Apps account for your support inbox, follow the steps below to forward your emails to Gorgias.

 1. Click on the gear icon in the upper right-hand corner of Gmail, then click the Settings option from the drop-down menu.